sigdotcom/mstacm.org/deploy/README.md

     cat <YOUR_BACKUP_FILE> | gzip -d | psql <YOUR_CONNETION_STRING_TO_DATABASE>
     ```

+    The connection string can be found in the online database panel on
+    digitalocean.

 16. Edit the `groups_vars/secrets.yml` file with the appropriate environment
     variables.
 Please note that not all of these values are strictly 'secret';
     however, they are all kept in the encrypted 'secret.yml' to prevent the